Why Does this Error Occur?

 and your job will fail on Path '/Applications/Xcode-12.1.app' doesn't exist

-Best Practises for Avoiding Hard Coded Paths
+Best Practices for Avoiding Hard-coded Paths

 In each image, we always symlink Xcode to a generic path.
 For example: